 It’s the same with tiny crossroads communities like Jay City and Balbec, although the former features a skewed Whipple through-truss bridge.
 An ancient log cabin, said to be an underground railroad station in which Eliza Harris from Uncle Tom’s Cabin rested on her way to Canada, stands in the latter.

-Sadly, the larger of Jay County’s small towns don’t offer much to a present-day traveler either, unless you like old bridges and history (which I do).
-Dunkirk has a glass factory where they make Ball jars and beer bottles.
+Despite sights I find interesting in its smaller towns, sadly, the larger of Jay County’s small towns don’t offer much to a present-day traveler either unless you like old bridges and history (which I do).
+Dunkirk has a glass factory where they make Ball pint jars and beer bottles.
 Pennville has a couple of interesting cemeteries.
 People probably only knew Bryant, Indiana for its Bearcreek Farms resort, but even that’s gone now.
 Redkey gets a pass for Charlie Noble’s nationally-known Key Palace Theater blues venue.
 Even the county seat, Portland, is small with not much to do.
 But to be honest, that’s the kind of place I like.

 Indiana is vastly becoming a suburban state.
 From 2015 to 2050, STATS Indiana projects that only 19 of our 92 counties will increase in population more than 10%.
-14 more will see population increases of up to 10%.
+Fourteen more will see population increases of up to 10%.
 Can you guess where those counties are?
 With few exceptions, they surround Indianapolis, Louisville, Cincinatti, Fort Wayne, South Bend, and Evansville.
-That’s where people are flocking.
+People are flocking to the big cities.
 Meanwhile, 59 counties -a whopping 64%- are projected to shrink by up to 32% over the next 31 years2.
 Paint a straight blue line down the western side of the state, a diagonal slash from Laporte to Brookville, and shade in some areas around the HIV outbreak in Scott County and you’ll know where to predict the coming exodus.

 School consolidations and post office closures, while necessary, undermine the livelihood of these small towns, and thus their citizens.
 But modern developments along these lines aren’t really new.
 Jay County is notorious for consolidating eight different high schools into a countywide system in 19753, and at least 23 rural post offices, most in the house or store of a prominent citizen, closed from the late 1880s through 19834.
 Since 1980, not one incorporated community in the county has seen net growth according to the Census.
-Not even Portland, which is surprising given its great courthouse.
+Not even Portland, which is surprising given its great courthouse and singular commercial strip.

 It took a while to get there, (almost as long as to drive there!) but here we are: the Jay County Courthouse.
 It’s a building that does its dwindling constituency proud, though not through overdoing it.
 Architecturally, the courthouse belongs to the neoclassical mode.
 Faced in Bedford limestone, the east and west facades are identical and hold eleven window bays each.
 Dividing the two symmetrical groups of five bays is a sixth bay that features a door and decorative pediment.
 The north and south sides of the courthouse, much more narrow than the others, are identical as well.
 Each are five bays wide, with the central third bay as the dominant entrance.
 On these faces, paired Ionic columns support a frieze, along with a cornice that runs around the building’s perimeter.
 The overall impact of the building is one of solidarity and a lack of ostentatiousness- just like Jay County’s residents, probably.
 The building is capped with a flat pediment that hides a glass dome to provide sunlight to an elaborate interior rotunda5.